Maine Water Quality at a Glance

 Maine – Vacationland’s Water Challenge – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your state

-Maine’s water infrastructure serves approximately 1.41 million residents across a diverse landscape from dense coastal communities to rural inland areas.
-The state operates through a network of over 900 public water systems, with major utilities like Portland Water District serving over 200,000 customers and smaller rural systems providing essential services to remote communities.
+Maine’s water infrastructure serves approximately 1.39 million residents across a diverse landscape from dense coastal communities to rural inland areas.
+The state operates through a network of approximately 2,800 public water systems, with major utilities like Portland Water District serving over 200,000 customers and smaller rural systems providing essential services to remote communities.
 Maine’s abundant water resources include over 5,785 lakes, 32,000 miles of rivers and streams, plus groundwater aquifers that supply 94% of public water systems, though surface water utilities provide 48% of consumption.

 Despite having some of the nation’s best natural water sources, Maine faces significant infrastructure challenges.
-According to the American Society of Civil Engineers’ 2024 Infrastructure Report Card, Maine’s drinking water infrastructure received a C grade, highlighting aging water mains, funding shortfalls, and emerging PFAS contamination concerns.
-The state has received over $194 million in federal infrastructure investments from the Biden-Harris Administration’s Bipartisan Infrastructure Law since 2022 to address these challenges, focusing on drinking water safety, PFAS treatment, and lead service line replacement.
-Maine’s proactive approach to PFAS regulation, with some of the nation’s strictest standards at 20 parts per trillion for six PFAS compounds, demonstrates the state’s commitment to protecting public health while addressing legacy contamination from industrial activities and land application of sludge.
+According to the American Society of Civil Engineers’ 2024 Infrastructure Report Card, Maine’s overall infrastructure received a C grade, with drinking water infrastructure earning a C- grade, highlighting aging water mains, funding shortfalls, and emerging PFAS contamination concerns.
+The state has received nearly $194 million in federal infrastructure investments from the Biden-Harris Administration’s Bipartisan Infrastructure Law since 2022 to address these challenges, focusing on drinking water safety, PFAS treatment, and lead service line replacement.
+Maine’s proactive approach to PFAS regulation, with some of the nation’s strictest standards at 20 parts per trillion for six PFAS compounds, demonstrates the state’s commitment to protecting public health while addressing legacy contamination from sludge and septage land application.

 Maine population sign